Searching for gold and glory and finding something else

 The Spanish missionary system was intended to convert American Indians to Christianity and teach them how to live according to Spanish ways.
 Missionaries often accompanied conquistadors on their explorations in North America.
 The first missionaries passed through far west Texas in 1581 on their way to the pueblos of New Mexico.

 Though unsuccessful in establishing a colony among the Pueblo people, Spanish conquistador Antonio de Espejo left a valuable account of his encounters with the Jumano people of Texas's Big Bend area in 1582 to 1583.
 The Jumano were trading partners of the Spanish for almost two centuries before famine and war sent their population into a steep decline.

-After a difficult march through present-day New Mexico and Texas, conquistador Juan de Oñate and hundreds of settlers finally reached the Rio Grande in April.
-They were so grateful to have survived the journey that they held what some believe was the first "thanksgiving" feast in what would become the United States.
+After a difficult march through present-day Mexico and Texas, conquistador Juan de Oñate and hundreds of settlers finally reached the Rio Grande in April.
 During this stop, Oñate officially claimed all the land drained by the Rio Grande as Spanish territory.
 With this act, the foundation was laid for two centuries of Spanish control of Texas and the American southwest.

 From People Across Texas

 More Texas History Stories or go back to the Bullock Terrazzo